Mr. Matt Armstrong is an author and lecturer on public diplomacy and international media.

 Before getting involved with public diplomacy and strategic communication in 2003, Mr. Armstrong spent over a decade in knowledge management and related information technologies.

 He is a former multiple Ironman triathlete with dozens of marathons, several ultra marathons (only 50k's), and countless 3-mile ocean swims behind him.
-In July 2015, he swam the English Channel as a member of a relay team and is presently training for the Glencoe (Scotland) Marathon, and other events.
+Returning to sport in 2015, in July he swam several legs of a relay across the English Channel and enjoyed running the Glencoe (Scotland) Marathon (with minimal training).

 Mr. Armstrong currently resides in London.